top of page

 In addition to hygiene information, topics covered key family practices—including birth registration, breastfeeding, immunizations, menstrual hygiene, HIV prevention, malaria, and more.
 Talking Books also included content from Itetero, an educational children’s radio program produced by UNICEF and Rwanda Broadcasting Agency.

 When the pilot came to a close, analysis showed that CHWs with Talking Books reached 2.75 times more men, 2.5 times more women, and 1.5 times more children than through routine door-to-door efforts.
-Likewise, CHWs were able to share consistent and accurate health messages more efficiently during home visits and community events.
+Moreover, the CHWs reported they were able to share consistent and accurate health messages more efficiently and effectively during home visits and community events.

 Key takeaways from the pilot